-Madonna Center helps individuals and families improve their daily lives through education, connections to resources, healthy aging and a sense of community.
+Madonna Center helps individuals and families improve their daily lives through education, connections to resources, healthy aging, and creating a sense of community.

 Our vision is one of educated children, resourceful individuals and families, and a safe, healthy community.